David T. Runia

 David Runia was born in the Noord Oost Polder, The Netherlands in 1951.
 At the age of 4 he emigrated to Australia , where he studied Classics at the University of Melbourne , receiving his B.A. (hons) in 1974 and his M.A. in 1976.
 In 1977 he returned to the Netherlands , where he pursued doctoral studies at the Free University, Amsterdam .
 In 1983 he gained his D. Litt. degree with the thesis Philo of Alexandria and the Timaeus of Plato.
 From 1985-90 he was Huygens Senior Research Fellow at the Netherlands Organization for the Advancement of Pure Research (NWO).
 During this time he was a Member of the School of Historical Studies at The Institute for Advanced Study, Princeton (1986-87) and a Visiting Fellow at the Humanities Research Centre, Australian National University , Canberra (1987).
 In 1990 he was Von Humboldt Stipendiary at the Westfälische Wilhelms-Universität, Münster , Germany .
 In 1991 he was appointed Professor Extraordinarius in Ancient Philosophy at Utrecht University .
 He was appointed to the Chair of Ancient and Medieval Philosophy at Leiden University in 1992.
 From 1995 to 1999 he was Dean of the Faculty of Philosophy.

-In 2001 he was appointed Master of Queen’s College at the University of Melbourne , a position from which he retired in 2016.
+In 2001 he was appointed Master of Queen’s College at the University of Melbourne, a position from which he retired in 2016.
 In 2017, he was appointed Director of the Institute for Religion and Critical Inquiry at the Australian Catholic University, of which he remains an Honorary Professor.
 He is also a Professorial Fellow of the School of Historical and Philosophical Studies, The University of Melbourne.
-Aside from his administrative duties he remains actively involved in research.
 He is a Fellow of the Australian Academy of the Humanities and a Correspondent of the Royal Netherlands Academy of Arts and Sciences.